Business owners have an overwhelming amount of things they have to accomplish before ever opening their doors, whether in-person or virtually.

-Unfortunately for some customers, that call is going to be too much of an inconvenience and frustration to be worth their time.
+Unfortunately for some customers, that call will be too much of an inconvenience and frustration to be worth their time.

-If you've experienced this before or simply want to prevent it from ever happening, there is a solution!
+If you've experienced this before or want to prevent it from ever happening, there is a solution!
 Account updater technology is the answer to keep those recurring payments flowing for your business.

 The technology then updates the outdated information with the customer's new card number or billing address.
 The best thing about this process is, it's done entirely behind the scenes!

 Additional benefits of account updater technology include:

 - Fewer Transaction Failures: Keep recurring payments flowing.

 - Reduced Fees: You'll spend less on authorization fees with automatic account updates.